lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load.md

 make install
 ```

-Output successful if you see
+Output successful if you see:

 Libraries have been installed in:
    /proj/ie/proj/staff/lizadams/netcdf-fortran-4.4.5/openmpi_4.0.1_gcc_9.1.0/lib